 Gardens by the bay should be a stop on any Singapore itinerary for first timers

 One of the biggest draws for visitors are the iconic tree-shaped vertical gardens known as Supertree Grove.
 Measuring 25 to 50 meters tall, the Supertrees are rather hard to miss.
-Try to visit at night so that you can light and sound show enjoy background music and soft lighting afrom 7.00pm to 10.00pm daily.
+Try to visit at night so that you can light and sound show enjoy a music and light show at 7:45pm and 8:45pm daily.
 The outdoor gardens, including the Supertree Grove, is free.
 However, there is a fee to enter the OCBC Skyway (an elevated walkway between two Supertrees).

 Marina Bay Sands a must on any Singapore itinerary

 Walk to the Marina Bay Sands, a huge complex housing The Shoppes at Marina Bay Sands mall, a casino, hotel, museum, theaters and restaurants.
-Unless you are staying at the hotel, head to the Marina Bay Sands Skypark Observation Deck (you can save about 20% off cost of admission by purchasing tickets in advance here) or have a drink at CÉ LA VI Club Lounge where you can get the same view for the price of a drink.
+Unless you are staying at the hotel, head to the Marina Bay Sands Skypark Observation Deck (you can purchase an e-ticket to skip the line here) or have a drink at CÉ LA VI Club Lounge where you can get the same view for the price of a drink.

-One of the best times to visit is in the evening when you can watch the free Spectra Light and Water show which takes place at place nightly at 8pm, 9pm and 10pm (only on weekends).
+One of the best times to visit is in the evening when you can watch the free Spectra Light and Water show.
+The 15-minute show takes place nightly at 8pm and 9pm every night.
+There is an additional 10pm show on Fridays and Saturdays only.

 walk across the Helix Bridge on yourSingapore 3 day itinerary